Zulu-Inuoe/win32/README.md

 Occasionally, a type will be a bare C type instead.
 In this case, the corresponding CFFI type will be used, such as `:int` or `:char`

 ## Probable Goals:
-Separate into multiple source files and possibly separate packages to have a 1:1 with the library DLLS (aka win32.user32, win32.gdi32 etc.).
+1. Separate into multiple source files and separate packages/systems to have a 1:1 with the library DLLS (user32, gdi32 etc.).
+2. Normalize and stabilize type names to avoid breakage if people use `win32` directly.